 -

-Level D: This is a design for minimal-risk tasks, with basic coveralls or workwear in a general low-hazard environment.
+Level D is designed for minimal-risk tasks, with basic coveralls or workwear in a general low-hazard environment.

 This provides a good classification system for workers and provides them (the workers) with equipment that is very suitable for their hazards while maintaining safety and practicality.
 These levels also help organizations and individuals make informed decisions to protect health and safety in various settings.